tmscarla/proxy-switcher/README.md

 * *Anonymous:* notify that the proxy is used, but it does not convey the real IP address of the user
 * *Elite:* is not notify that a proxy was used and do not convey the real IP address of the user

+What type they are basically just comes down to which HTTP Headers they include about who you are.

 ### Squid Proxy
 Squid is a caching proxy for the Web supporting HTTP, HTTPS, FTP, and more.
 It reduces bandwidth and improves response times by caching and reusing frequently-requested web pages.
 Squid has extensive access  controls and makes a great server accelerator.
 It runs on most available operating systems, including Windows and is licensed under the GNU GPL.